 There are several interviewing practices used by recruiters, hiring managers and other personnel involved in employee selection.
-The question is - which of the traditional selection techniques are still relevant in today’s world be it interviewing senior executive or millennials and Gen Y. Moreover, techniques successfully adopted in the West might not necessarily work in Asia.
+The question is – which of the traditional selection techniques are still relevant in today’s world be it interviewing senior executives or millennials and Gen Y. Moreover, techniques successfully adopted in the West might not necessarily work in Asia.

 Professional interviewing has become so complex that organizations have started to outsource this to Recruitment Process Outsourcing (RPO) companies.
 This is a form of Business Process Outsourcing (BPO) where an organization can transfer all or part of its recruitment process to an external service provider.

 - Interviews by HR, Hiring Manager, Senior Management, Peers and even Subordinates.
 This will give a 360 perspective of the candidate.
 We are looking potentially up to about 5 rounds.
 The rounds can be fewer if the interviews are conducted by a panel of the different stakeholders.
 What questions to ask in an interview is vital.
 Some organizations don’t structure this well and interviewees end up being quizzed on the same interview questions.
 This frustrates the interviewees and affect the brand reputation.

 - Psychometric Assessment for job fit and cultural fit